 Same can sort of be said when it comes to the first few races of the season.
 The adjustment to getting your head back into race mode is usually a slow one – unless you’re a seasoned veteran that been there and done it all before.
 We can sometimes forget small things such patience or to never accelerate in undisturbed air.

 Take some time to think about the last few races of your last season.
-Usually by the end of the season your mind is sharp, and your experience and race knowledge is sitting in your random access memory, not lost in your hard drive somewhere.
+Usually, by the end of the season, your mind is sharp, and your experience and race knowledge are sitting in your random access memory, not lost on your hard drive somewhere.

 Pick out the 3 or 4 rules that worked for you at the end of last year.
 The way to cement these is by visualisation.
 A skill like any other – it takes time to perfect so start early.

 Match your training load to the race requirements.
 It may not be the same intensity, but it will get you through.

 Hopefully, you listened to the skills podcast I recently did, but the off-season is a place to be thinking efficiency skills, but moving into race season what about the ones you need to stay with the bunch.

 - Bjarne Riis

 - Bike Fast Fit App